 MacroView DMF and MacroView Message capture additional metadata about documents and emails saved to SharePoint.
 You can then search, sort and filter files based on their metadata to quickly find what you need.
 The process of capturing metadata items is known as profiling.

 SharePoint allows each document library to have its own metadata definition.
 This definition is made up of the content types that are valid in the document library and the custom metadata columns (also known as properties) that are assigned to each content type.

 Different document libraries may have different profile requirements, simply because those libraries contain different metadata properties.

 Understanding the DMF Profiling Dialog

 Example: DMF Profiling Dialog when saving a document to a Matter area

 The fields presented by the dialog will vary based on the metadata definition of the destination library.
-In the example above, the Conveyancing Matters document set is prompting the user to enter metadata for the following fields when saving a document:
+In the example above, the user is prompted to enter metadata for the following fields when saving a document: